In this post, we’re going to evaluate whether or not Twitter Ads are worthwhile for businesses to run—especially when compared to other platforms.

 👉🏽 Promoted Trends is also unique to Twitter, and can increase your visibility and be used to generate conversations.

-Typically, when my clients are deciding whether or not Twitter Ads are worth it, they want to come them to other ad platforms.
+Typically, when my clients are deciding whether or not Twitter Ads are worth it, they compare them to other ad platforms.
 These platforms are often Facebook Ads and Promoted Pins, so we’ll compare Twitter against both.

 Twitter Ads is known to be significantly more expensive than Facebook Ads, and in my experience, it’s also much more expensive than Promoted Pins, too.
 As Jeff Bullas says, “where I would pay for $1 per click for a Facebook Ads, I pay $5 on Twitter.”
 Facebook is the most cost efficient, with Pinterest following right behind, and Twitter coming in third.